SHAWNEE NATIONAL FOREST

 - Hidden Springs Ranger District Close Campgrounds

-- Pharaoh Campground at Garden of the Gods, Saline County This remains closed even with reopening of Garden of the Gods!
+- Pharaoh Campground at Garden of the Gods, Saline County – OPEN June 11, 2020

 - Mississippi Bluffs Ranger District Closed Campgrounds